 Why Children's Place Stock Is Trading Higher Today

-Children's Place Inc (NASDAQ: PLCE) is trading significantly higher Monday after the stock was upgraded at Wedbush and Monness, Crespi, Hardt.
+Children's Place Inc (NASDAQ: PLCE) is trading significantly higher Thursday after the company reported better-than-expected earnings results.

-The Children's Place is a specialty retailer of apparel for children ranging from newborns to pre-teens.
+What Happened: Children's Place reported first-quarter earnings of $3.25 per share, which is up from a loss of $3.33 per share year-over-year.
+The company reported revenue of $435.5 million, which beat the estimate of $354.78 million.

+“We delivered outstanding first quarter results with gross margin, operating margin, and EPS all at record levels.
+Our Q1 2021 net sales of $435 million exceeded our pre-COVID Q1 2019 net sales of $412 million, despite having 261 or 27% fewer stores ending Q1 2021 versus Q1 2019,” said Jane Elfers, president and CEO of Children's Place.

 Monness, Crespi, Hardt upgraded Children's Place from Neutral to Buy and announced a $93 price target.

-These upgrades come in advance of the company's first-quarter financial results which are scheduled for Thursday before the market opens.

-Price Action: Children's Place set a new 52-week high today as the stock traded as high as $91.36.
+Price Action: Children's Place is making new 52-week highs today.
+At last check Thursday, the stock was up 13% at $100.

 Latest Ratings for PLCE